* * CDE will be closed on Thursday, Nov. 28 and Friday, Nov. 29 for the Thanksgiving holiday. * *

 Exceptional Children's Educational Act (ECEA)

-The Amended Rules for the Administration of the Protection of Persons from Restraint Act was adopted by the State Board of Education on November 12, 2009.
-The Amended Rules will be effective on December 31, 2009.
+The Amended Rules for the Administration of the Protection of Persons from Restraint Act were approved by the State Board of Education on October 11, 2017.
+The Amended Rules will be effective on November 30, 2017.

 - Unofficial Version of Amended Restraint Rules (PDF)

-- Official Version of the Restraint Rules from the Colorado Secretary of State
+- Link to the Official Version of the Restraint Rules from the Colorado Secretary of State (both the 2009 Rules and the 2017 amendments are available here)

 Restraints shall only be used in an emergency.
 To best prevent emergencies, the use of positive behavior supports is strongly encouraged especially for students who have behaviors that could result in injury to themselves or others.